 When I first began collecting sex toys, I thought I was being smart by only purchasing the cheapest items on amazon.
 In less than a year I bought over 100 sex toys/accessories, and I hadn’t spent more than 20 dollars on each toy.
-This was great for my wallet at the time (it made up for itself in hospital bills,) but it did some terrible things to my health.
+This was great for my wallet (at the time,) but it did some terrible things to my health.
 As it turns out, over ninety percent of the toys I bought were made of jelly or another toxic material.
 I was uneducated, and I wasn’t aware of the dangers of toxic sex toys, porous materials, phthalates, or parabens.

 That year, through early 2013, I developed extreme headaches, nausea, lower back pain, and severe discomfort when urinating.
 This was unbearable when experienced on top of my pre-existing PGAD and chronic pelvic pain.
 I spent most of my time (and money) at urgent care, where they dismissed me as just imagining the symptoms, and told me to check with my PCP if the pain persisted.
 My regular doctor was unavailable at the time, and the pain just kept getting worse.
 Eventually, it got to the point that I couldn’t walk or hold down food because of the pain.